Sabael, New York

 Sabael is a hamlet in the town of Indian Lake, Hamilton County, New York, United States.
 The community is located along the western shore of Indian Lake and New York State Route 30, 16.2 mi north of Speculator.
+The hamlet is named after Sabael Benedict, an Abenaki who travelled down from the Canadian province of Quebec to discover Indian Lake.
 Sabael had a post office until March 9, 2013; it still has its own ZIP code, 12864.